drepo-eth/site/content/drepo/repository/index/index.md

 ---
-title: "Index"
+title: "The Index"
 description:
-  "The index is an immutable smart contract on a permissionless public blockchain.
+  "The Index is an immutable smart contract on a permissionless public blockchain.
 Users own groups and can publish new software releases without prior approval."
 tags: